DVDAGames/dnd-homebrew/Adventures/Red Hand the Devourer/Red Hand the Devourer.md

   - **Not Persuaded**:  Knob will focus mostly on Grub, trying to knock his brother out without killing him or allowing the others to kill him.
   - **Persuaded**:  You can decide how and when Knob turns on the cult if you had him be persuaded.
   - **Interrupted Conversion**:  If his conversion was interrupted, he'll just be lying there, but he'll be the first likely target for Red Hand to Devour as he won't need the full turn and can just remove his heart.
-5. **Rolo**:  The Shaman will mostly hang back, throw firebolts, and attempt to resurrect a Heartless Devotee whenever there aren't 2 active.
+5. **Rolo**:  The Shaman will mostly hang back, throw Firebolts, and attempt to resurrect a Heartless Devotee whenever there aren't 2 active.
 If someone gets within melee he'll either Disengage and fall back or Shillelagh and take a swing at them.
 6. **Red Hand**:  Red Hand will behave slightly differently in Warlock form if the Ritual was completed.
 Either way he'll attempt to Devour a heart if his hp gets too low.
   - **Warlock**:  He'll use Lightning Lure to pull creatures towards him, or Eldritch Blast if no one is nearby.
 In the the 10ft. range he'll abuse his Long Limbs, Booming Blade, and his Shadow Blade to attack outside of most people's melee range and force them to take damage if they close the distance.
 At 5ft he'll mostly just swing his Shadow Blade.
 If the battle lasts more than 10 rounds, his Shadow Blade dissipates and he draws his greatsword.
 If you have a particularly tough party, he can use Arms of Hadar or Hex with his two 1st level spell slots.
 Warlock form heals more from Devouring.
   - **Regular**:  He'll try to close in to 10ft. and use his greatsword and Long Limbs.
 At low hp, he'll attempt to devour.